Common Network Commands

 ip r Command

-command displays the routing table of the system, showing how network packets are routed through the system.
+The ip r command displays the routing table of the system, showing how network packets are routed through the system.

 Example output: